How to Overcome Four Big Challenges of Managing the a Mobile Workforce

 Employees who don't sit at a desk with a manager hovering at their shoulder have to be self-motivated and highly independent to be successful.
 This creates inherent challenges for the manager who is charged with uniting these employees who are on-the-move into a productive and efficient team.
-One of the key tools, probably the best tool, you will need is a remote workforce management system.
+One of the key tools, probably the best tool, you will need is a mobile workforce management system.

 Turnover among deskless employees is high and job satisfaction is low.
 According to a Forbes Technology Council post by Ryan Chan, turnover in the food and restaurant industry is 100%.
 Remote workers want to feel that their efforts are valued and are contributing to the company's success.
 But instead, they can feel alone at the frontline, uninformed and out of touch.

 According to an Emergence Venture Capital report by Keven Spain, the key to bringing these remote workers together into a productive and efficient team is technology.
 The report states that, "Although software can't solve every issue, it can go a long way toward helping employees get their jobs done on time, allowing them to enjoy their jobs more, and enabling them to better understand the impact of their work."

 Frontline workers have busy hands and a distracting environment working remotely, so it's critical that technology solutions are tailored to their unique needs--which are totally different from desktop software.
 A mobile workforce management system is designed with this in mind.
 This system can include onboarding and training, information management, corporate communication, and performance monitoring and evaluation, all delivered to a mobile device.